-Get started · Cloudflare Pages docs
+Get started

 Advanced project settings

-In the Settings section, you can configure advanced settings, such as changing your project name, updating your GitHub configuration, or updating your build command or build directory.
+In the Settings section, you can configure advanced settings, such as changing your project name, updating your git configuration, or updating your build command or build directory.

 Access policies